 Nonpayment for work completed on a project is a serious financial risk for subcontractors.
 Preserving your lien rights is vital as it offers considerable power to subcontractors that are owed debts from a general contractor or another party.
 The lien law allows subcontractors to seek payment through the property.

 Many state laws provide property owners and general contractors with several ways to reduce or eliminate the risk of a subcontractor filing a claim of lien.
 Lien waivers are the most common ways that states allow, so it is critical that subcontractors understand lien waivers.
 This two-part article will explain lien waivers in further detail.
-Mechanics lien law can be confusing, so when in doubt, consult a construction lawyer in Mobile, AL.
+Mechanics lien law can be confusing, so when in doubt, consult a Birmingham construction lawyer.

 What Is a Lien Waiver?